Protein: Plant-Based vs. Whey: Which One is Best for You?

 When it comes to choosing protein sources, there are several factors to consider beyond just taste and nutrition.
 You're not only fuelling your body when you choose your protein source; you're making a wider impact on the world around you.

 In addition to the environmental impact, ethical considerations also come into play when choosing a protein source.
-For instance, some people may choose to avoid animal-derived protein sources due to concerns about animal welfare or the use of antibiotics and hormones in livestock farming.
+For instance, some people avoid animal-derived proteins due to concerns about animal welfare.
+Others object to the use of antibiotics and hormones in livestock farming.

 On the other hand, plant-based proteins are often seen as a more ethical choice, as they do not involve the use of animals.